ArnoldIOI/ArnoldIOI.github.io/about.md

 ---

-# About page
+# About

-This page tells you a little bit about me.
+I'm a full-stack developer.

+I love music.

+I enjoy reading.

+I'm currently exploring myself and the world.